A

 working hard to find the narrative path, and then stay on it.

-video making is always easy or successful.
-I do my best.
+application to video making is always easy or successful.
+I

 Contact Peter Segnitz